-We are involved in a number of claims, lawsuits and investigations against us that may result in adverse outcomes.
+We could become involved in claims, lawsuits or investigations that may result in adverse outcomes.

-In addition to possible intellectual property litigation and infringement claims, we are involved in a number of claims, lawsuits and investigations which we currently believe are immaterial but could prove material.
+In addition to possible intellectual property litigation and infringement claims, we may become involved in other claims, lawsuits and investigations.
+Such proceedings may initially be viewed as immaterial but could prove to be material.
 Litigation is inherently unpredictable, and excessive verdicts do occur.
-In addition, certain parties to litigation to which we are a party may be entitled to indemnification by us.
-Adverse outcomes in some or all of these claims, lawsuits and investigations may result in significant monetary damages, including indemnification payments, or injunctive relief that could adversely affect our ability to conduct our business and may have a material adverse effect on our financial condition and results of operations.
-Additionally, these investigations, claims and lawsuits may involve significant expense and diversion of management's attention and resources from other matters.
+Adverse outcomes in lawsuits and investigations could result in significant monetary damages, including indemnification payments, or injunctive relief that could adversely affect our ability to conduct our business and may have a material adverse effect on our financial condition and results of operations.
+Additionally, such investigations, claims and lawsuits could involve significant expense and diversion of management's attention and resources from other matters.